 Nevertheless some hypertonic solutions are applied in medicine.
-For example, NaCl solution is used to heal purulent wounds; and MgSO4 solution is applied to treat hypertonic crises
+For example, NaCl solution with the mass fraction 10 % is used to heal purulent wounds; and MgSO4 solution with the mass fraction 25 % is applied to treat hypertonic crises.

-Osmolarity and osmolality are concentration units, which characterize content of solutes not able to diffuse through semipermeable membranes.5.
+Osmolarity and osmolality are concentration units, which characterize the content of solutes not being able to diffuse through semipermeable membranes.